 Mr. Moyosore Onigbanjo, SAN is from Lagos State and at his leisure, he loves travelling, football, golf and current affairs.

 Mrs Olubukola Oyenike Salami

-Mrs. Salami is a strategic advisor, fearless advocate and has featured as a speaker at many seminars on various topics relating to alternative dispute resolution, gender issues, domestic violence, sexual abuse, and child abuse; these different fora she delivered well-received papers that were applauded.
+Mrs. Salami is a strategic advisor, fearless advocate and has featured as speaker at many seminars on various topics relating to alternative dispute resolution, gender issues, domestic violence, sexual abuse and Child Abuse.
+At these different fora, she delivered well received papers that were applauded.

 Mrs. Olubukola Salami holds a Bachelor of Science Degree in Political Science, University of Lagos (1986), Bachelor of Laws degree, Lagos State University (1990) and a Master’s degree in Law, University of Ibadan (2008).
 She was called to the Nigerian Bar in 1991 as a Barrister and Solicitor of the Supreme Court of Nigeria.
 She is a member of the Nigerian Bar Association (NBA) and also a member of the International Bar Association (IBA).
 Mrs. Salami is a registered member of the Centre for Effective Dispute Resolution (CEDR), United Kingdom.
 She is also an Associate Member of the Institute of Chartered Mediators and Conciliators (ICMC).

 She is happily married with children.
 Her hobbies are: traveling, reading and she also has a passion for women and children.

 Olasupo Ati-John was born on the 4th June, 1965 in Lagos Island, Lagos State.